vpriyanca/Unsupervised-Learning-Clustering/README.md

 ````

 ## Usage

+This project is designed to analyze binary sensor data and apply unsupervised learning techniques to cluster and evaluate ADL patterns

 ## Dataset
 The Ordonez dataset consists of two users’ sensor-triggered activity logs spanning 35 days:
 - OrdonezA.txt